-8. The recommended rates for clergy who take occasional services in 2010 (unchanged from 2009) are -
+10. The recommended rates for clergy who take occasional services in 2011 are -

-- 9. The following guidelines also apply in relation to remuneration for occasional services - (a) If the total return journey of the person taking the occasional service is 75 kilometres or less, a travelling allowance of 78 cents per kilometre should be paid for 2010 (2009 - 78 cents).
+11. The following guidelines also apply in relation to remuneration for occasional services -

+- (a) If the total return journey of the person taking the occasional service is 75 kilometres or less, a travelling allowance of 78 cents per kilometre should be paid for 2011 (2010 - 78 cents).
 If further kilometres are travelled, the travel allowance should be negotiated. - (b) Meals should be provided where necessary. - (c) As pension benefits may be reduced according to other income received, the recommended rates are open to negotiation. - (d) Where a minister is invited to take, or assist in, services in a church outside their parochial unit, any payment for services should be made to the parochial unit to which the minister is licensed, rather than to the minister.